Kristin Chenoweth: Special events and appearances

 Chenoweth and the cast of the Broadway musical Wicked performed the song "One Short Day" in the 2003 Macy's Thanksgiving Day Parade.
-In the 2005 Macy's Thanksgiving Day Parade, Chenoweth performed the song "Oklahoma" while riding aboard the "Oklahoma Rising" float.
+At the 2005 Macy's Thanksgiving Day Parade, Chenoweth performed the song "Oklahoma" while riding aboard the "Oklahoma Rising" float.
 The float was making the first of three annual appearances commemorating the state of Oklahoma's statehood centennial in 2007.
 She was the star performer of the opening ceremony of the 2007 Tournament of Roses Parade.
 She sang "Our Good Nature", an original composition written to coincide with the Oklahoma centennial celebration and the theme of the parade.
 In the 2008 Macy's Thanksgiving Day Parade, she performed the song "The Christmas Waltz" from her "A Lovely Way to Spend Christmas" album while riding aboard the "Care Bears Winter Fun-Derland" float.

 She sang with Il Divo as part of Il Divo's Christmas Tour on December 15, 16 and 17, 2009, in New York City and December 18 in Boston.
 She has sung the U.S. national anthem at various sporting events, including the 2010 New York Yankees home opener, at Candlestick Park for the NFL's NFC Conference Championship on January 22, 2012, at the Arizona Cardinals' season opener in 2016 and their game at University of Phoenix Stadium against the Seattle Seahawks on November 9, 2017.
 Also in 2010, Chenoweth hosted the 15th Annual Broadcast Film Critics Association Awards on VH1.

 In 2013, Chenoweth co-hosted the Oscars Red Carpet Live immediately prior to the 85th Academy Awards and also sang the closing number of the ceremony, "Here's to the Losers", with host Seth MacFarlane, in which, paraphrasing the original Frank Sinatra song, the two poked genial fun at nominees who had not received awards.
 Chenoweth was the solo performer in the Live from Lincoln Center feature "The Dames of Broadway...
 All of 'Em!!!"
 In July, she hosted the fifth Just For Laughs gala in Montreal.
 She also appeared in the 2013 Macy's Thanksgiving Day Parade performing the song "New York, New York" while riding aboard Royal Caribbean's "A World at Sea" float.

 In 2015, she co-hosted the Tony Awards.
 She appeared as a guest with Andrea Bocelli on some of his 2017–2018 American tour stops.
-In December 2018, Chenoweth was the guest artist for The Tabernacle Choir at Temple Square's Christmas Concert in Salt Lake City, Utah.
+In December 2018, Chenoweth performed with and narrated the Tabernacle Choir's yearly Christmas concert series in Salt Lake City, Utah.

+In 2025, she performed the U.S. national anthem at Game 7 of the 2025 NBA Finals at the Paycom Center in Oklahoma City, Oklahoma.